 About Creative Impact Grants

-2024-2025 Creative Impact Grants
+2025-2026 Creative Impact Grants

 Established in 1983, the Creative Impact Grants program is the cornerstone of LTSF.
 These grants are awarded to LT staff to fund creative and innovative projects that would not typically be supported by tax dollars.
-Over the past 40 years, the program has empowered educators to implement unique educational initiatives that enhance the learning experience for students.
+For more than 40 years, the program has empowered educators to implement unique educational initiatives that enhance the learning experience for students.
 Since its inception, LTSF has provided over $1 million in grants to educators, fostering a culture of innovation and excellence within our schools.
 The Creative Impact Grants continue to play a crucial role in supporting the dynamic and imaginative teaching approaches that define Lawrence Township education.

 Any MSD of Lawrence Township teacher, teacher group, school personnel, or administrator is eligible to apply.
 The Lawrence Township School Foundation is excited to announce the Creative Impact Grants for teachers for the 2024-2025 academic school year!